- Anything that increases your risk of getting a disease is called a risk factor.

-Around 12 types of HPV are considered high risk for cancer of the cervix.
-Two of these types (HPV 16 and HPV 18) cause about 7 out of 10 (70%) cervical cancer cases.
+Around 12 types of HPV are considered high risk for cervical cancer.
+Two of these types (HPV 16 and HPV 18) cause about 70 out of 100 (70%) cervical cancer cases in Europe.

-For most people, the immune system clears the HPV infection within 2 years.
+In most people, the immune system clears about half of HPV infections within 6 to 12 months.
 But sometimes this doesn't happen.
 If you have a long lasting (persistent) infection with a high risk type of HPV, you are more at risk of developing cervical cancer.

-Practising safer sex by using barrier methods like condoms will reduce your risk of getting HPV and passing it on.
+Practising safer sex by using condoms will reduce your risk of getting HPV and passing it on.
 But they won’t protect you completely.
 Practising safer sex will also help to protect you against many sexually transmitted diseases.

 There are now vaccines to prevent HPV infection.
 All girls aged 12 or 13 in the UK are routinely offered the HPV vaccine at school.
 These vaccines protect against the types of HPV that are most likely to cause cervical cancer.
 But they don't protect against all types.
 So you still need to take part in cervical screening, even if you have had the HPV vaccine.